HaikuZen/myCCC4Worker/README.md

 ## Usage

 ### Authentication
-**First-time setup**: The application requires Google OAuth2 authentication for security and user management.
+**Invitation-Only System**: The application uses an invitation-only authentication system for enhanced security.

+#### For New Users:
+1. **Request Invitation**: Contact an administrator to request access
+2. **Receive Email**: You'll receive an invitation email with a unique link
+3. **Click Invitation Link**: The link shows a welcome page with instructions
+4. **Sign In with Google**: Click "Sign In with Google" using the invited email address
+5. **Automatic Account Creation**: Your account is created automatically on first login
+6. **Dashboard Access**: You're immediately logged in and redirected to your dashboard

+#### For Existing Users:
 1. **Sign In**: Click the "Sign In" button in the top-right corner
 2. **Google OAuth**: Authenticate using your Google account
 3. **User Profile**: Your name, email, and avatar will appear in the navbar
-4. **Admin Access**: Administrators can access database management and advanced settings
+4. **Admin Access**: Administrators can access database management and send invitations

+**Note**: Users without a valid invitation cannot create accounts.
+Contact an administrator for access.

 ### Getting Started
 1. **Upload GPX Files**: Use the modern web interface to upload your cycling GPX files